Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Spot phishing in 5 seconds

-Hover over (do not click) any link in a financial-looking email and check the URL.
-Real banks use their own domain; phishing uses look-alikes (citi-secure.com instead of citi.com).
-Generic greetings ("Dear Customer"), urgency ("account locked in 24 hours"), and unexpected attachments are all warning signs.
-When in doubt, never click — go directly to the site by typing the URL yourself.
+Hover over (do NOT click) any link in a financial-looking email and check the URL in the browser status bar.
+Real banks use their own domain; phishing uses look-alikes (citi-secure.com instead of citi.com, vanguard-verify.com instead of vanguard.com).
+Generic greetings ("Dear Customer"), urgency ("account locked in 24 hours"), unexpected attachments, and any login link that opens a non-https or non-canonical domain are warning signs.
+When in doubt, never click — close the email and go directly to the site by typing the URL yourself.

 Lock down your email account

-If a thief compromises your email, they can reset every other account you own.
+If a thief compromises your email, they can reset the password on every other account you own — bank, brokerage, payroll, social media.
 Treat email as your most valuable account.
-Use a unique 20+ character password, hardware-key 2FA, and review all forwarding rules and connected apps yearly.
-Gmail, Outlook, and ProtonMail all support these.
+Use a unique 20+ character password, hardware-key 2FA (Gmail, Outlook, ProtonMail all support it), and once a year review: (1) forwarding rules (Settings → Forwarding), (2) connected third-party apps with access (Google Account → Security → Third-party apps), (3) recent device logins.
+Delete anything suspicious or unrecognized.

 Protect against SIM swapping